urubatan/codemerger/README.markdown

-This project is used to help writing technical posts for wordpress.
+This gem is used to help writing technical posts for wordpress.

 To use this GEM I usually create a new directory for the post or post group project, then I create a Gemfile like this: